 The main square in Znojmo is Masarykovo náměstí.
 Virtually everything you will wish to see is located on or close to it.
-Zelenářská Street, that runs out of the north-west corner of the square, takes you to Saint Nicholas Church and the castle.
+Zelenářská Street, which runs out of the square’s northwest corner, takes you to Saint Nicholas Church and the castle.

 In Znojmo’s centre, the Informační Středisko, in Obroková Ten (www.znojmocity.cz), will assist with accommodation, directions and maps.
 Also, they sell biking maps and can give you advice about rentals.
 Ask what is on in the town, and they will instantly book your tickets for you.
 This office opens during October, September, June and May, Mondays to Fridays, from 08:00 to 18:00, Saturdays and Sundays from 10:00 to 17:00; August and July each day from 09:00 to 19:00; and November-April, Mondays to Fridays from 08:00 to 16:00.

 Znojmo can be easily reached via car, and it is particularly convenient for people travelling from or to Telč or Vienna.
 Join the D1 motorway to the south of Prague, and leave at Highway Thirty-Eight towards Jihlava.
 Once you go into the town, you are already on the correct highway, so travel through the town centre and read the signs.
 Out of Prague, the journey should take around 2.5 hours.

 Via public transport, buses are normally cheaper and faster than trains, both from Brno and Prague.
 Numerous buses from Florenc station in Prague make the trip to Znojmo each day in around three hours.
 The 1-way fare is about 200 CZK.
 Out of Brno, the journey is far quicker (about 1 hour) and costs around 65 CZK one way.